QuantEcon/imf_2024/tuesday/morning/wealth_dynamics.md

 The tuple $\{ (\epsilon_t, \xi_t, \zeta_t) \}$ is IID and standard normal in $\mathbb R^3$.

 (Each household receives their own idiosyncratic shocks.)

-We will set $c_r$ close to zero, since rates of return on assets do not exhibit large trends.

 Regarding the savings function $s$, our default model will be